[PRT]

 Topic: Working with the Java Collections Framework.

-Part 4: Design Patterns and Graphical User Interfaces (GUIs) (2 weeks)
+Part 4: Software Design Patterns (2 weeks)

 • Introduction